-Did you know that January/February is the best times to start looking for jobs?
+Did you know that January is one of the best times to start looking for jobs?

 This is for many reasons: companies are setting new budgets, reassessing their staffing needs for the year ahead and also because a lot of people’s new goals and new resolutions for the year ahead often involve fresh starts like finding a new job and then those jobs in turn need replacing.

-We would all rather be sat on a beach or having a lie in than be sat in the office but you need to somewhat enjoy your job if you’re going to stay there for the foreseeable future.
+We would all rather be sat on a beach or having a lie in and then going for a brunch than be sat in the office but you need to somewhat enjoy your job if you’re going to stay there for the foreseeable future.

-For five years I worked somewhere that gave me anxiety and I thought that’s how everyone felt about work.
-That was until I decided to look for another job and I started working at companies I felt valued by, in jobs I was passionate about.
+For five years I worked somewhere that gave me anxiety as I walked in and I thought that’s how everyone felt about work until I started working at companies I felt valued by in jobs I was passionate about.
 If you don’t enjoy anything about your job now, I guarantee there is one out there somewhere that you will enjoy.

 2. There’s no career progression

-If these haven’t been made available to you after a considerable amount of time, you could try asking your line manager if there is any development within your company.
-A good indication of whether this is possible is if any of your colleagues have progressed in the time you have been there.
-If it isn’t there or it’s not being offered to you and it’s something you want, maybe it is time to start job searching.
+If these haven’t been made available to you after a considerable amount of time within your role you could try asking your line manager if there is any development within your company or a good indication of whether this is possible is if any of your colleagues have progressed in the time you have been there.
+If it isn’t there or it’s not being offered to you and it’s something you want, maybe it is time to leave.
 Sometimes it’s better to take a sideways step or even a step back to move forward.

 3. There’s uncertainty about the companies future